-Even though it has dipped nearly 20 percent from its 18-to-49 demo ratings last season, Fox's already-renewed reality competition is still the top-rated show on broadcast TV, according to TV Series Finale.
+Even though it has dipped nearly 20 percent from its 18-to-49 demo ratings last season, Fox’s already-renewed reality competition is still the top-rated show on broadcast TV, according to TV Series Finale.

 This Is Us